 Students are expected to know and abide by the regulations governing recognized student groups.
 Students who join, accept membership or affiliate in any way with a student group whose recognition has been withdrawn are thereby in violation of Stockton University regulations and are subjected to judicial referral to the Campus Hearing Board, which may result in disciplinary action.
 Students who assist in perpetuating these organizations are subject to the same disciplinary action.

-Please note that the following fraternities and sororities are not recognized student organizations at this time and have no current affiliation with Stockton University after losing recognition:
+Please note that the following fraternities and sororities are not recognized student organizations at this time and have no current affiliation with Stockton University since losing recognition:

 Any questions regarding recognition status of a fraternity or sorority should be directed to Joseph.Thompson@stockton.edu.